ChrisWu1997/SingleShapeGen/README.md

 ./eval.sh ../checkpoints/ssg_Acropolis_r128s6/rand_n100_bin_r1x1x1 ../data/Acropolis_r128s6.h5 0
 ```
 See `evaluation` folder for evalution scripts for each individual metric.

+## SinGAN-3D baseline
+We also provide a baseline, SinGAN-3D, as described in our paper.
+To use it, simply specify `--G_struct conv3d` when running `main.py`.
+Pretrained models are also provided (begin with "singan3d").

 ## Rendering
 We provide code and configurations for rendering figures in our paper.